-Quick-Start Business Planning for Small Businesses
+Quick-Start Business Development Plan for Small Businesses

-Business Planning Session 1
+Business Development Plan Session 1

-1. Revisiting the vision statement.
+1. Revisit the vision statement.

-Your business vision statement is the starting point for any business planning, as it’s the core of your inspiration and motivation.
+Your business vision statement is the starting point for any business development planning, as it’s the core of your inspiration and motivation.
 Do you see yourself having so much business you need to hire help?
 Trebling your sales?
 Becoming locally renowned as the best business of your type?
 Expanding into a franchise operation?
 Give your imagination free rein.
 What would you like your business to be like next year?
 Three years from now?
 Five years from now?

 Articulate your business vision for each time period listed above – and write your three business vision statements down.
 Don’t hesitate to craft a business vision statement that expresses what you truly want your business to be and what you truly want to get out of your business.
 The vision statement is for you, not for your customers or clients.